Hundreds of Wayfair workers to walk out over furniture sales to migrant detention facilities

 BOSTON (WHDH) - Hundreds of employees at the Boston-based Wayfair are planning to walk out of work on Wednesday to protest furniture sales to migrant detention facilities on the southern border.

-Organizers claim the company is selling beds and furniture to a government contractor that runs the migrant facilities.
+Organizers claim the company is selling $200,000 in beds and furniture to a government contractor that runs the migrant facilities.

 Although more than 500 employees signed a petition to get the company to end all business with the contractor, Wayfair’s leadership apparently denied their request.